It all came together before the millennium whilst lunching in cybercafes, watching people struggle with Yahoo.

 A recognised thought leader in UX research methodologies, eye tracking, online financial services, ecommerce, online grocery and hospitality & leisure.

-We are moving to a croft on the Isle of Lewis to grow our own food, at the foot of a mountain, by a turquoise shore.
+We have moved to a croft on the Isle of Lewis to grow our own food, at the foot of a mountain, by a turquoise shore.

 Inspired by Monty Hall‘s “Great Hebridean Escape” we first visited the Outer Hebrides in 2012 and have returned many times since.
 It’s a landscape relentlessly honed by nature and inhabited by really lovely folk.